Wednesday 9th February 2011

-The US dollar has been weaker as investors ventured away from safe-haven currencies after tensions in Egypt eased.
+The US dollar fell across the board as investors ventured away from safe-haven currencies after tensions in Egypt eased.

 A surprise 25-basis point Chinese rate hike - at midnight (NZT) - did little to disrupt upbeat sentiment that had characterised financial markets of late.

-An attempt by Prime Minister John Key yesterday to jawbone the NZ dollar, reiterating the headwinds faced by this country's export sector from the strengthening kiwi, had earlier only a fleeting effect on the currency.
+An attempt by Prime Minister John Key yesterday to jawbone the NZ dollar, reiterating the headwinds faced by this country's export sector from the strengthening kiwi, had only a fleeting effect on the currency, Jones said.

 No comments yet

 New Zealand Rural Land Company Limited (NZX: NZL) Agreement to acquire large scale dairy asset portfolio